 American Academy of Nursing

-Nancy Campbell-Heider, Carla Jungquist, Marsha L. Lewis, Margaret Moss, Cynthia Stuhlmiller
+Nancy Campbell-Heider, Carla Jungquist, Marsha L. Lewis, Margaret Moss, Deborah Raines, Cynthia Stuhlmiller

 Emeritus: Carol Brewer, Jean K. Brown, Patricia Burns,